 The Diocese of Lancaster was founded on 22 November 1924.
 It consists of the historic counties of Lancashire (north of the Ribble), Cumberland and Westmorland.
 It is a suffragan diocese in Province of Liverpool, and is subject to the Archdiocese of Liverpool.
 The cathedral is in Lancaster, and is dedicated to St Peter.
-The diocese has 137 churches (as of 2005).
+121 churches were visited for Taking Stock (2005).

 A late church by Sandy & Norris, unusually planned with two naves to cater for seasonally fluctuating...
 Read More